Adv-SSL: Adversarial Self-Supervised Representation Learning with Theoretical Guarantees

 In this paper, we propose a novel adversarial contrastive learning method for unsupervised transfer learning.
-Our experimental results achieved state-of-the-art classification accuracy under both fine-tuned linear probe and $K$-NN protocol on various real datasets, comparing with the self-supervised learning methods.
-Meanwhile, we present end to end theoretical guarantee for the downstream classification task under miss-specified and over-parameterized setting.
-Our theoretical results not only indicate that the misclassification rate of downstream task solely depends on the strength of data augmentation on the large amount of unlabeled data, but also bridge the gap in the theoretical understanding of the effectiveness of few-shot learning for downstream tasks with small sample size.
+Our approach achieves state-of-the-art classification accuracy on various real datasets, outperforming existing self-supervised learning methods under both fine-tuned linear probe and $k$-NN protocols.
+Additionally, we provide an end-to-end theoretical guarantee for downstream classification tasks in misspecified and over-parameterized settings.
+Our analysis shows that the misclassification rate depends primarily on the strength of data augmentation applied to large amounts of unlabeled data, and offers new theoretical insights into the effectiveness of few-shot learning for downstream tasks with limited samples.

-Minimax rates for supervised transfer learning are established in \cite{cai2019transferlearningnonparametricclassification, cai2024transferlearningnonparametricregression, kpotufe2021marginal}.
-However, the minimax rate for unsupervised transfer learning remains unclear.
-Establishing a lower bound to gain a deeper understanding of our ACT model presents an interesting and challenging problem for future research.